Understanding the Distinction Between RFI and RFP

 • Complete detailed scoring across evaluation team

-Organizations that skip the RFI stage add an average of 6-8 weeks to their total cycle time because they discover critical requirement gaps mid-RFP, according to analysis of procurement timelines across our customer base.
+Organizations that skip the RFI stage often add weeks to their total cycle time because they discover critical requirement gaps mid-RFP.

 Crafting Comprehensive Documents